Parkour is not a sport, it's a movement art

 This modulation does not take place in the traditional mat and trampoline jumps of gymnastics.
 Instead, in order to create the same conditions for everyone, gymnasts are organized by level and age, which tries to equalize unequal movement conditions.

-It is the body that needs to adapt to the movements and not the other way around, as is the case in parkour, where diversity is cultivated.
+It is the body that has to adapt to the movements and not the other way around, as is the case in parkour, where diversity is cultivated.
 It's not about approximating correct movements, but about forming a personal movement style in accordance with your physicality.

 The question now is what relation this ideal of movement has to the question of whether there are close and binding communities in parkour, or whether the social is merely a necessary stage for individual self-expression and recognition?
 The answer is that the cultivation of close relationships in parkour takes place precisely because the formation of personal movement style is not an individual but a collective project.